whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/00-getting-started/00-00-modeling-and-expanded-making-syllabus.md

 ## Course Goals and Learning Objectives

-Upon completion of the course, students will have to opportunity to:
+Upon completion of the course, students will have the opportunity to:

 - Demonstrate advantages and disadvantages of different 3D modeling tools
 - Determine the most appropriate 3D modeling tools for a particular project or task in the studio